 License and Registration Requirement

-Before you buy a moped, it’s a good idea to check the registration requirement and cost.
-This will help you estimate the total cost of ownership.
+Before you buy a moped, it’s a good idea to check the registration requirements and cost.
 If registration is expensive where you live, you might be better off with an e-bike.

 Winner: E-bikes usually don’t need to be licensed or registered.
-Mopeds usually require insurance, licensing, and registration.
+Mopeds usually require licensing and registration.

 Licensing and Minimum Age to Ride

 In most places, you do not need a license to ride an e-bike.
 Anyone who is able to ride, can.
-There are a few states that do require a license to ride an e-bike.
-These states include Alabama, Alaska, Massachusetts, Missouri, New Mexico, Wisconsin, and North Dakota.
-In most cases, a driver’s license isn’t required but you may need an e-bike operator’s license.
-Check out this great guide for state-by-state legal requirements for riding an e-bike here.
+There are a few states that do require a license to ride an e-bike including Alabama, Alaska, Massachusetts, Missouri, New Mexico, Wisconsin, and North Dakota.
+In most cases, a driver’s license isn’t required.
+In some places, you may need an e-bike operator’s license.

-In some jurisdictions, there is a minimum age to ride an electric bike.
-In most countries, the minimum age ranges from 14-16 years old.
+There is a minimum age to ride an electric bike in some places.
+In most countries, the minimum age is 14-16.
 Sometimes the minimum age depends on the class of the e-bike.
 For example, there may be no minimum age for class 1 and 2 e-bikes but there may be a minimum age of 16 for class 3 e-bikes.

-If you’re under 16 years old, you should check the local laws to see whether or not it’s legal for you to ride an electric bike and which type of electric bike you can legally ride.
+If you’re under 16 years old, you should check the local laws to see whether or not it’s legal for you to ride an e-bike.

-When it comes to mopeds, license requirements vary from location to location.
+For mopeds, the license requirements vary.
 In some places, you don’t need any kind of license to ride a moped.
 In other places, all you need is a standard driver’s license.
 Sometimes, you need a motorcycle license to ride a moped.

-Licensing requirements can also depend on the size of your moped’s motor.
+The licensing requirements usually depend on the size of the moped’s motor.
 In most places, the cutoff is 50cc.
-If your moped has a 50cc or smaller motor, you can usually ride with no licence or with just a driver’s license.
+If your moped has a 50cc or smaller motor, you can usually ride with no license or with just a driver’s license.
 If your moped has a motor that’s larger than 50cc, you often need a motorcycle permit.
-Of course, this varies by location.
-In some places, all riders need a license, regardless of the motor size.

 Winner: E-bikes usually don’t require a license to ride.
 The minimum age to ride is also lower in most cases.
 In most cases, you need a driver’s license to ride a moped.